Nick Saban, others urge Manchin to protect voting rights

-University of Alabama head football coach Nick Saban and other prominent sports figures with ties to West Virginia have urged U.S. Sen. Joe Manchin to support sweeping legislation to protect the right to vote.
+CHARLESTON, W.Va.
+(AP) — University of Alabama head football coach Nick Saban and other prominent sports figures with ties to West Virginia have urged U.S. Sen. Joe Manchin to support sweeping legislation to protect the right to vote.

 Saban was joined by NBA Hall of Famer Jerry West, a fellow West Virginia native, in a Jan.
 13 letter penned to the Democratic senator ahead of the Senate’s debate of the Freedom to Vote: John R. Lewis Act.
 The Senate took up the bill Tuesday.